willbowden/iUROP-live-speedband-tool/README.md

 3. Click "APIs"
 4. Find the one you created
 5. Click "Stages"
-6. Click the one named "Stage" or otherwise not 'default'
+6. Click the one named "default", it should be the only one.
-8. Copy the "Invoke URL" that displays for that stage..
+8. Copy the "Invoke URL" that displays for that stage.

 You'll need to connect AWS Amplify to your the API to allow authenticated requests.
 In `speedbands/components/AuthProvider.tsx`: